 Japanese Iced Coffee is Quick And Easy!
 (Psst… it’s NOT Cold Brew)

-Now Japanese iced coffee isn’t “Cold Brew” per se it’s basically regular coffee that’s been passed through ice.
-Is it as good as cold brew, NO, will it fix your caffeine cravings, YES.
+Now Japanese iced coffee isn’t “Cold Brew” per se it’s basically regular coffee that’s been passed through the ice.
+Is it as good as cold brew, NO, will it fix your caffeine cravings, YES!

 Step 1: Measure Your Ice

 Place your Chemex on your digital coffee scale and tare.
 Add roughly 8 ounces of ice inside of the Chemex.
 A 16 oz cup of Japanese iced coffee will require 8 ounces of ice, which is roughly half of your finished volume.

 Step 2: Prepare Your Ground Coffee

 Prepare 30 grams of medium to coarse grind coffee (as a rule of thumb: approximately 1.8 grams of coffee for every ounce of brewed coffee) Remember to use the best coffee grinder for cold brew.
 Place a filter inside of the Chemex and add your ground coffee.